binglliu/new-Kafka-consumer-to-hadoop-hdfs/README.md

-Read messages/records/events from Kafka and same them into Hadoop HDFS is a typical use of Kafka messaging system.
+Read messages/records/events from Kafka and save them into Hadoop HDFS is a typical use of Kafka messaging system.

 There are some example codes on internet about this use case, but they all use Kafka version older than 0.8.0.
 Since Kafka 0.9.0 a new Kafka consumer is introduced, the new Kafka consumer APIs are different from earlier version. for example: